 On the other hand, brands like Frog Bikes have worked extensively with component manufacturers and physiology experts to design brake levers, gear shifters and crank arms which are suitable for younger children.
 Across their range, Frog use crank arms which are not only the appropriate length for children’s legs, they are spaced the appropriate width apart as well.

 3. Safety First: Helmet AND Bike

 features like a chainguard, bell and frame padding not only look fun, they add an element of safety to the bike as well

-As for the bike itself, features like a chainguard, bell and frame padding not only look fun, they add an element of safety to the bike as well.
+As for the bike itself, features like a chainguard, bell and frame padding look fun and add an element of safety to the bike.